tymyrddin/purple/source/docs/asimov/third-foundation.md

 threat modelling, and access control is building genuine capability in the people who do the work, or maintaining a system in which security is something that happens to the organisation rather than within it.

-The honest answer, in most organisations, is somewhere between the two.
-The direction of travel is what matters.
-A programme that moves toward distributed security judgment, even incrementally, is building something more resilient than one that optimises the management layer while leaving the underlying capability unchanged.
+The honest answer is usually somewhere between the two.
+The direction of travel is the point.
+A programme that moves toward distributed security judgment, even incrementally, is likely building something more resilient than one that optimises the management layer while leaving the underlying capability unchanged.

 Seldon would call this deviation from the plan.
 The Second Foundation would quietly correct it.
 Gaia would suggest the plan was the deviation.